Maldives Weather March Averages, Maldives

 Dates for the diary

 The Day Maldives Embraced Islam is celebrated each year in March with great pomp and nationwide celebrations.
-Maldives used to be a Buddhist nation until the whole nation was converted to Muslim on Rabeeul Aakhir year 548 Hijri.
-The locals hold Abul Barakaath Yousuful Barbaree as the man behind the conversion and in this day they celebrate his name and his achievement that made Maldives as prosperous and rich as they are today.
+The Maldives used to be a Buddhist nation until the whole nation was converted to Muslim on Rabeeul Aakhir in the year 548 Hijri.
+The locals hold Abul Barakaath Yousuful Barbaree as the man behind the conversion and on this day they celebrate his name and his achievements that made the Maldives as prosperous and rich as they are today.
 Celebrated officially since 1954, The Day Maldives Embraced Islam involves parades, public outdoors feasts and a lot of national sense and pride that is shared with tourists.

 Holiday Weather Blog